Peter Kurzweg

-Peter Kurzweg (born 10 February 1994) is a German professional footballer who plays as a left-back for Würzburger Kickers.
+Peter Kurzweg (born 10 February 1994) is a German professional footballer who plays as a left-back for Regionalliga Bayern club Würzburger Kickers.

 Career

-Peter Kurzweg started his career with TSV 1860 Munich and played for the second team in more than 40 league games.
+Peter Kurzweg started his career with 1860 Munich, signing for them in January 2013, but only played for the second team in more than 40 league games until 2015.

-He joined Würzburger Kickers in 2015 and on 30 May 2016, Kurzweg extended his contract with Würzburger Kickers until 2018.
+He crossed Bavarian cities to join Würzburger Kickers in 2015 to try to build on from promotion from the 2014–15 season and on 30 May 2016, Kurzweg extended his contract with Würzburger Kickers until 2018.

 In 2017, he joined 1.
 FC Union Berlin on a two-year contract.
 He scored a goal on his debut for them against Greuther Furth.

 In 2018, he returned to Würzburger Kickers on loan until the end of 2018–19 season.

-On 17 January 2022, Kurzweg returned to Würzburger Kickers once more.
+On 17 January 2022, Kurzweg returned to Würzburger Kickers for a second full spell following their relegation from the 3.
+Liga.